FaceTime

 FaceTime is a proprietary videotelephony product developed by Apple.
 FaceTime is available on supported iOS mobile devices running iOS 4 and later and Mac computers that run Mac OS X 10.6.6 and later.
 FaceTime supports any iOS device with a forward-facing camera and any Mac computer equipped with a FaceTime Camera.
 FaceTime Audio, an audio-only version, is available on any iOS device that supports iOS 7 or newer, and any Mac with a forward-facing camera running OS X 10.9.2 and later.

 FaceTime is included for free in iOS and macOS from Mac OS X Lion (10.7) onwards.
 Since the release of iOS 15, iPadOS 15, and macOS Monterey, non-Apple systems can be used to participate in FaceTime calls using a web client.

 History

-Apple bought the "FaceTime" name from FaceTime Communications, which changed its name to Actiance in January 2011.
-On June 7, 2010, Apple CEO Steve Jobs announced FaceTime in conjunction with the iPhone 4 in a keynote speech at the 2010 Apple Worldwide Developers Conference.
-Support for the fourth-generation iPod Touch (the first model of iPod Touch equipped with cameras) was announced in conjunction with the device's release on September 8, 2010.
-On March 2, 2011, FaceTime support was announced for the newly introduced iPad 2, which had forward- and rear-facing cameras.

-On February 24, 2011, FaceTime left beta and was listed in the Mac App Store for US$0.99.
-Apple claimed that it had intended to provide the application free of charge but that a provision of the Sarbanes–Oxley Act (2002) barred it from providing an unadvertised new feature in an already-sold product without enduring "onerous accounting measures".
-The US$0.99 beta is no longer available for download from Apple.
-FaceTime is included for free in macOS from Mac OS X Lion (10.7) onwards and iOS.

-AT&T allowed customers to use FaceTime as long as they were tiered but blocked the application from working for customers with unlimited data plans.
-They were brought before the Federal Communications Commission (FCC) for net neutrality violations.

-In May 2011, it was found that FaceTime would work seamlessly over 3G on all iPhone, iPad, and iPod Touch models that supported it.
-Even though FaceTime worked only over 3G at that time, it now supports 4G LTE calls on networks all over the world, and availability is limited to operators' GSM plans.